SDFIdk/ML_Bonsai/README.md

 	- Check that vrt files have relative, not full, paths to tiffs and that "relativeToVRT" is set to 1 (relativeToVRT="1")
 	- Copy block tifs, national vrt and overview to server (Ex: kmsload157.kmsext.dk) and edit .map-file to point to national vrt file

-## OBS!
-For the below!
-Remember to create new folders, lists and filenames, so you dont overwrite existing one that could be usefull to recreate older project runs.
-Or just for inspiration or comparisons.

-- Every year, when new data (orthophotos & GeoDK vectorlayers) is available, GeoDK vectors and training data needs to be updated:
-	- relevant vectorlayers (buildings, coast, fields, lakes, water) should be updated if changes have ocured.
-Get from GeoDK database or lbst homepage in regards to field data.
-Place in project (Bonsai2022FraAsk) "dk_vector" folder.
-	- create new training data from new orthophotos:
-		- In the project folder "scripts" there is a "findTrainingImage" jupyter notebook that allows you to get current images over certain choosen areas of interes and copy them from the NAS to your local project (train->trainimages).
-Run notebook to copy images, then make a vrt of these images.
-		- In the folder "train" there is a geopackage file with at bunch (9643) of points randomly selected over certain areas of DK.
-Input file into QGIS along with the vrt-file made in the previous step.
-		- In QGIS run the "udtræk rasterværdier til punkter" tool from the procesing toolbox.
-This adds the RGBI values to the geopackage point file.
-		- copy these values to at txt file (EX: copy from QGIS-attribute-table to excel then copy only the "cid" and "RGBI" values to txt).
-This will now be the new training data.
-(EX: all_train_F19.txt for 2019 data)

-## Build